ibm-cloud-docs/vpc/vpn-sysdig-monitoring-metrics.md

     The page displays a VPN gateway's throughput and packets in a time range.
    ![VPN Monitoring](images/vpn_monitoring.png "VPN Monitoring")

-   Similarly, you can also launch the VPN gateway's default Sysdig dashboard by clicking **Launch monitoring**
+   Similarly, you can also launch the VPN gateway's default Sysdig dashboard by clicking **Launch monitoring**.